larskaare/pawa-system-testing/README.md

 ## Purpose

-> Encourage teams to divert more effort on to system testing with authn/z (and other security features) activated.
+> Encourage teams to divert more effort in to system testing with authn/z (and other security features) activated.

 ## Context